The Center for Limnology. Global leadership, local impact.

 Open House at Hasler Lab @ 2:00 pm

 The Center for Limnology is committed to the full inclusion of individuals with disabilities.
-Our Hasler Laboratory and Trout Lake Station facilities were built before the Americans with Disabilities Act and is not fully ADA accessible.
-If you need a reasonable accommodation to participate in any outreach or department event, please email or call Monet Hutchins at Hasler Lab (monet.hutchins@wisc.edu or 608-262-2009) or Amber Mrnak at TLS (amrnak@wisc.edu or 608-890-4967).
+Our Hasler Laboratory and Trout Lake Station facilities were built before the Americans with Disabilities Act and are not fully ADA accessible.
+If you have questions about accommodations to participate in any outreach or department event, please email or call Monet Hutchins at the Hasler Lab (monet.hutchins@wisc.edu or 608-262-2009) or Gretchen Gerrish at Trout Lake Station (ggerrish@wisc.edu or 608-890-4763).

 “Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.
 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background—people who as students, faculty, and staff serve Wisconsin and the world.” ~ UW President Charles Van Hise, 1904